It’s Time to Honor the Past and Face the Future

 Special Pre-Convention Workshops for Fine-Tuning In-Depth Skills

-FACE will offer three optional pre-convention workshops that will allow you to go in-depth with top artists.
+FACE will offer two optional pre-convention workshops that will allow you to go in-depth with top artists.

 Planting a Flag in the Middle of the Modern World

 Miami has become one of the most important art towns in America as home to Art Basel.
 We selected Miami because we want to send the signal that realism is just as cutting-edge, and very much a part of the contemporary art movement.
 We selected the Biltmore because it is a thriving, classically designed hotel in a modern world — a metaphor showing that strong realistic work can thrive, too.

 Plus Miami offers a chance to escape chilly fall weather.
 The Biltmore offers the largest and most beautiful pool in Miami.
 Add an extra couple of days to escape the cold and work on your tan.

 Studio and Model Use